Have you always dreamed of being a freelance journalist or travel writer but wouldn’t have a bloody clue where to start?

 What You Get:

-- Daily travel-writing and blogging workshops — click here for a subject breakdown
+- Daily writing, editing and pitching workshops — click here for a subject breakdown

 - Airport pickup from Ballina (or you can drive your own vehicle up if you’re feeling particularly adventurous)

-- One week of twin-share accommodation in a beautiful house walking distance from town and the beach, complete with a kitchen and WiFi.
+- One week of private or twin-share accommodation in a beautiful house walking distance from town and the beach, complete with a kitchen and WiFi.

 - 24-hour support, care and mentoring